 Make time for Reading:

 Make sure you integrate reading books into the bed routine.
 It is important to begin reading to your child in the early years to foster a love for books.
 Reading also enhances a child’s vocabulary and provides them with rich language needed for success and confidence in school.
 It’s always a wonderful idea to tuck your little one into bed with a book.

 Reflection at bedtime:

 It is very important to reflect on the day’s happenings with your child.
 This is best done in your alone time with the child.
 Talk about what went well and what could have been better.
 This could also include your own day’s happenings and not just the child’s.
 Once this routine is set you will realize your child actually looks forward to ‘catching up’ with you.
-In case you are facing a behavioural issue with your child, the reflection at bedtime regime can help tackle the issue to quite an extent.
-When children go to bed with a thought it helps them register it much better.
+In case you are facing a behavioral issue with your child, the reflection at bedtime regime can help tackle the issue to quite an extent.
+When children go to bed with thought it helps them register it much better.

 Don’t worry about it.
 Schools are equipped to handle diaper disasters.
 Although it’s great if your baby is toilet trained, if not it’s absolutely okay.

 Help your child become independent:

 Start with daily chores like clearing the plate from the table, a tidy up routine after play, pull out books to read from the bookshelf etc. Also start with some activities like folding a handkerchief, stacking blocks, buttoning up a shirt, wearing socks, wearing shoes (use velcro shoes) etc. Also, introduce the child to eat on his own.
 Finger foods are a great way to encourage them to feed themselves.
 Initiate teaching them how to use a spoon or a fork to lift food from their plate.